luslab/oz-bulk-rnaseq/C. QC on sequencing files.md

 @Raphaelle used:
 adapter removal: `fastx_clipper -Q 33 -l 24 -a $adapt -i ${paths}${file} > ${paths}${data}-clipped.fastq`

-3. Re-run MultiQC
-run `multiqc` within the `trimmed_fastqc_results` folder Go to the folder with the trimmed fastqc files in and simply run: `multiqc .` Compare this new Trimmed MultiQC HTML report with the report on the Raw FastQC prior to trimming.

 # Remove rRNA & tRNA (Optional step)
 Can assess after mapping to see how much RNA has mapped to ribosomal RNA reference genome.
 If >5% then consider depleting these reads.